 The soil should be nutrient-rich with plenty of organic matter and have excellent drainage.
 Chickpeas can grow in a pH range from 5.3 to 7, around 6 is ideal.

 To grow chickpeas, the soil needs to be evenly moist at all times.
-If it does not rain, give the plants about one inch of water per week in areas with moderately warm summers.
+If it does not rain, give the plants about an inch of water per week in areas with moderately warm summers.
 In hot climates, they need more water until the top 2 inches of soil feel moist.
 Water the plants slowly and deeply to reach the root.
 Drip irrigation is best.

 Temperature and Humidity